Rangitaiki River: History

 In April 2017, remnants of Cyclone Debbie caused heavy rainfall in the region.
 At 8:30 am on April 6, water from the Rangitaiki River breached the College Road floodwall at Edgecumbe, causing widespread flooding across the township.
-A state of emergency was declared for the Whakatane District, and around 2,000 people were evacuated to Kawerau and Whakatane.
+A state of emergency was declared for the Whakatane District, and around 2,000 people were evacuated to Kawerau and Whakatāne.
 More than 300 homes were damaged, with some becoming uninhabitable.
 A review of the flood was undertaken by a panel consisting of Sir Michael Cullen (chair), Kyle Christensen, and Charlie Price.